All Episodes

 But it's never Letterman.

-Michael Moore's running around talking about what a crime this country is.
+Michael Moore is running around talking about what a crime this country is.

-I mean, look, the president running around ripping the banks.
+Ill health care is, I mean, the president running around ripping the banks.

-I mean, if you are a devout follower of Barack Obama, you've got to think this whole country's not to get you.
+I mean, if you are a devout follower of Barack Obama, you've got to think this whole country's out to get you.

-And yet leftist media people somehow are never ever linked.
+And yet leftist media people somehow are never, ever linked when it comes to inspirational messages found in the media.

-Yeah, and the leader of the group says, we, we, you know, our work continues to be misinterpreted here.
+Yeah, and the leader of the group says, our work continues to be misinterpreted here.

 So the real influences on this guy are exempted and excused.